ruixingw/parmhess/tsubasa.rst

 **Parmhess** needs the following inputs.

 1. Gaussian Formatted Checkpoint file (FCHK) and Gaussian Output (LOG) as QM input, which should be created from a QM frequency calculation.
 Hessian, forces, and internal coordinates are read from here.
 2. An MM input file in Gaussian format.
-Coordinates, charges, atom types, and MM functions are read from here.
-Force constants waiting to be determined should be written as :code:`XXXXXX`.
+Coordinates, charges, atom types, and internal coordinate types are read from here.
+Unknown force constants waiting to be determined should be written as :code:`XXXXXX`.
 3. An :code:`input.inp` file that includes the name of the aforementioned two files.

 All these files can be prepared by **Tsubasa** program automatically.

-If you prefer to prepare these files by hand, please refer to :doc:`processes`.
+If you prefer to prepare these files by hand, please refer to :doc:`files`.

 .. _`Tsubasa` : http://github.com/ruixingw/tsubasa/